jakehemmerle/STAT2037/README.md

 ## Use

+*module#/* - weekly modules for University of Cincinnati's STAT2037 class

-*utils/webassign.py* - contains helpers for parsing Webassign data into arrays
+*utils/webassign.py* - easily parse the red Webassign data into an array

 *stats.py* - contains functions for calculating the following on lists of numbers: